top of page

 Ecumenical Community Food Pantry of Norwood

-This volunteer position is currently a collaborative Co-Assistant Director position (CAD), subject to change with the ability to move into the Executive Director position depending on experience and performance.
-The CAD works under the direction of the Board of Directors, managing all operational aspects of the Norwood Food Pantry.
+This PAID Executive Director position works under the direction of the Executive Board of Directors team, managing all operational aspects of the Norwood Food Pantry.

-The Co-Assistant Director is a volunteer position.
-The time commitment is approximately 15-20 hours per week spread over 2 to 3 weekday mornings plus at least 3 Saturday mornings a month on a regular basis.
-(The Executive Director position would be about 25-32 hours per week, with Saturday requirements).
+This is a part-time position, approximately 25–30 hours per week spread over 2–3 weekday mornings plus at least 3 Saturday mornings a month on a regular basis.
+There may be some evenings as needed, including attending regular board meetings.

-The Co-Assistant Director (CAD) co-leads food pantry operations, including but not limited to: managing volunteers, overseeing daily logistics (procurement, inventory, distribution), client relations, maintaining financial health, and championing the pantry's mission.
-The CAD ensures efficient, safe daily operations, with a strong focus on client service and community partnerships.
+The Executive Director (ED) leads food pantry operations, including but not limited to overseeing volunteers, overseeing daily logistics (procurement, inventory, and distribution), client relations, maintaining financial health, and championing the pantry's mission.
+The ED ensures efficient, safe daily operations, with a strong focus on client service and community partnerships.

-The CAD will work alongside the Board of Directors to develop programs and policies, ensure accurate data management, secure grants/donations, participate in strategic planning, fundraising (grants, donors, events), and marketing.
-If an Executive Director has been identified, then the CAD would work under their direction.
+The ED will work alongside the Board of Directors to develop programs and policies, ensure accurate data management, secure grants/donations, participate in strategic planning, fundraising (grants, donors, events), and marketing.

 Key Responsibilities (including, but not limited to):